lavaground/FileCleanup-PowerShell/README.md

-# MKVCleanup-PowerShell
+# FileCleanup-PowerShell
-A simple tool to remove titles, tags and subtiltes from multiple mkv containers and regex-rename afterwards
+A simple tool to remove titles, tags and subtiltes from multiple video files and regex search and replace afterwards

 # Requirements
+  **MKV**
   - [MKVToolNix](https://mkvtoolnix.download/downloads.html#windows) - Download and install or use Winget: ```winget install mkvtoolnix ```

 # Setup
 - Add the MKVToolNix Folder to your PATH